Healthy Hearing & Balance Care is the only clinic in Australia specialised in Meniere’s disease.

 The symptoms of Meniere’s disease can be successfully managed by specialised professionals so that patients can resume their normal life in spite of the diagnosis.
 The earlier a diagnosis is reached the easier the management.

-Meniere’s disease (MD) is an inner ear disorder that causes four major symptoms; attacks of vertigo which tend to occur in clusters, a fluctuating and usually progressive hearing loss in the affected ear, tinnitus and a sensation of aural fullness (blocked ear).
+Meniere’s disease (MD) is a disorder characterised by increased levels of endolymph in the inner ear that causes four major symptoms: attacks of vertigo which tend to occur in clusters, a fluctuating and usually progressive hearing loss, tinnitus and a sensation of aural fullness (blockage) in the affected ear.

 The attacks of vertigo cause great distress.
 The sensation of spinning can last for several hours associated with nausea and vomiting.